 Parents have the right to withdraw their child from all or part of the collective worship.
 Should you wish to do so, you are invited to discuss alternative provision for your child with the Headteacher.

-As part of the Government's School Fruit and Vegetable Scheme, each child in School and Nursery recieves a free piece of fruit or vegetable each day.
+As part of the Government's School Fruit and Vegetable Scheme, each child in Nursery, Reception and Years 1 and 2 receives a free piece of fruit or vegetable each day.
 All children are encouraged to try the fruit or vegetable therefore it is important that you advise us of any allergies your child may have.

 In school we ask for a small donation to pay for extra snacks to accompany the fruit such as cheese or a plain snack.The donation also funds any special treats throughout the year, such as foods from other cultures and party food.